-OOHC placements may be provided on a short or long-term basis depending on needs and circumstances.
+OOHC placements may be short or long depending on needs and circumstances.
 The FACS Permanency Planning Policy is designed to achieve a permanent and stable home for every child.
-If this cannot be achieved with the birth family, decisions about alternative long term placements must occur as early as possible.
+If this cannot be achieved with the child’s parents or caregivers, decisions about alternative long term placements must occur as early as possible

-The NSW Office of the Children’s Guardian registers and monitors agencies that provide, arrange or supervise voluntary out‑of‑home care (VOOHC).
+The NSW Office of the Children’s Guardian registers and monitors agencies that provide, arrange or supervise VOOHC.